unfor19/kubernetes-localdev/README.md

     ```
 1. **Windows**: Check that minikube exposes NGINX Ingress Controller service on **127.0.0.1**
     ![minikube-tunnel](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/minikube-tunnel.png)
-1. **Windows**: Open your browser in a new Incognito/Private window and navigate to http://baby.kubemaster.me/ (port 80) you should see a cute baby cat
+1. **Windows**: Open your browser in a new Incognito/Private window and navigate to http://baby.kubemaster.me/ (port 80).
+You should see a cute baby cat

     ![results-baby-cat](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/results-baby-cat.png)

-**IMPORTANT**: The rest of this tutorial assumes that `minikube tunnel` is running in the background in a separated terminal.
+**IMPORTANT**: The rest of this tutorial assumes that `minikube tunnel` runs in the background in a separated terminal.

 ---

 ## HTTPS

 Create a local Certificate Authority certificate and key with [mkcert](https://github.com/FiloSottile/mkcert) and install it to `Trusted Root Certificate Authorities`.
-We'll use this certificate authority to create a TLS certificate that will be used for local development.
+We'll use that certificate authority to create a TLS certificate for local development.

 ### Create A Certificate Authority (CA) Certificate And Key

-We're going to use [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) for issueing HTTPS/TLS certificates.
+We're going to use [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) for issuing HTTPS/TLS certificates.
 Before we can do that, we need to create a Certificate Authority (`rootCA.pem`) and a Certificate Authority Key (`rootCA-key.pem`).
 You can easily generate certificates with [mkcert](https://github.com/FiloSottile/mkcert).
-After you do that, verify the certificates were installed properly.
-To be clear, the certificates are automatically generated and installed, **there's no need** to search for `.crt` and install them.
+As a side-note, the certificates are generated automatically and installed, **there's no need** to search for `.crt` and install them.

 1. **Windows**: Open Windows PowerShell as Administrator (elevated)
     ```powershell